-In 2000, three occupied units without complete plumbing facilities existed in the Town of Leon.
-In addition, there were nine overcrowded dwelling units identified (Appendix B, Table B-11)7.
+In 2000, there were no occupied units without complete plumbing facilities in the Town of Oasis.
+There were no dwelling units within the Town that were overcrowded (Appendix B, Table B-11)6.

 Subsidized and Special Needs Housing

 Subsidized and special needs housing should be available for individuals who, because of financial difficulties, domestic violence situations, disabilities, age, alcohol and drug abuse problems, and/or insufficient life skills, need housing assistance or housing designed to accommodate their needs.
 In some instances, extended family structures and finances may allow families or individuals to cope privately with special needs.
 Two such examples would be when a child cares for an elderly parent in their own home or when a parent cares for a disabled child in their own home.
 In most instances, however, some form of assistance is needed.
 The housing needs of these populations vary based on their circumstances, health, economic conditions and success of educational, training, treatment or counseling programs.